help-me-mom/ng-mocks/README.md

 Sure, you could flip a flag on schema errors to make your component dependencies not matter.
 Or you could use `ng-mocks` to
 **create [mock declarations](#how-to-turn-annoying-declarations-into-mocks-in-an-angular-application)**
-out of them, and have the ability to assert on their inputs or emit on an output to assert on a side effect.
+out of them and have the ability to assert on their inputs or emit on an output to assert on a side effect.

 ### Find an issue or have a question or a request?